mrpaziresh/the-algorithm/README.md

 ## Architecture

 Product surfaces at Twitter are built on a shared set of data, models, and software frameworks.
-The shared components included in this repository are listed below:
+The shared components included in this repository are listed below :

 | Type | Component | Description |
 |------------|------------|------------|